Why Barramundi is the “It” Fish

 Today, three billion people around the globe depend on seafood as their primary protein source.
 Some scientists predict that the rising population and poor management of our oceans won’t be able to support the growing demand by 2048.

-Native to Australia and the Indo-Pacific, barramundi proves to not only offer a desirable taste and culinary properties, it’s packed with heart-healthy Omega-3s and is a hardy species that lends itself to farming without antibiotics or hormones.
+Native to the Indo-Pacific, Barramundi proves to not only offer a desirable taste and culinary properties, it’s packed with heart-healthy omega-3s and is a hardy species that lends itself to sustainable farming.
 It’s truly like the “goldilocks of sustainable fish.”

 What is Barramundi?

-The barramundi or Asian sea bass, is a species of catadromous fish in the family Latidae of the order Perciformes.
+The Barramundi (Lates calcarifer) or Asian sea bass, is a species of tropical marine finfish.
 The species is widely distributed in the Indo-West Pacific region from South Asia to Papua New Guinea and Northern Australia.
 The fish is known as pla kapong in Thai and as bhetki in Bengali.

 Versatility meets delicious flavor